tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

-# How Tech Helps Price Discrimination
+# How Tech Improves Price Discrimination
 With the spotlight on giant tech companies in the past few years for abuses in privacy, democracy, and competition in the industry, people do not yell things like "tech companies are abusing their power to charge me 2 dollars more for gloves".

 **"The internet is a medium for personalized pricing"** (Shaprio, Varian, "Information Rules: A Strategic Guide to the Network Economy", 42)